Are you getting a ball python, but you’re looking for the best tank to keep it in?

 The heating light should be kept on for 12 hours and then turned off.

-The light and temperature change simulates the ball python’s natural day-night cycle.
+The light and temperature change simulate the ball python’s natural day-night cycle.

 This is important for its health.